Call for Funding Applications through the SCCAP Child Mental Health in Action Program

 - The organization/group funded agrees to acknowledge SCCAP funding in marketing and related materials.
 SCCAP will work with the group to identify appropriate strategies.

-- If awarded a grant, failure to submit the Program Accountability form at the completion of the project will result in the principal applicant and his/her project being ineligible for funding in the next year’s cycle.
+- If awarded a grant, failure to submit the Program Accountability form at the completion of the project will result in the principal applicant and their project being ineligible for future funding.
 This form describes the outcomes of your project.

 All submissions will be evaluated according to the following criteria: